greenfirn/Dashboard/README.md

 ![Dashboard Screenshot](Screenshot.png)

-MQTT Broker is what the rigs and dashboard backend talk too... can be run local on windows, raspberry pi, or amazon aws
+rigs and dashboard backend talk too a MQTT Broker... can be run local on windows, raspberry pi, or amazon aws

 ... requires little setup just acts as a go between